qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

     server localhost:3000 check
 ```

-If you redirect the http content to https, the configuration work the same way, just remember that the connection between HAProxy and Gitea will be done via http so you do not have to enable https in Gitea's configuration.
+If you redirect the http content to https, the configuration work the same way, just remember that the connection between HAProxy and RIA Hub will be done via http so you do not have to enable https in RIA Hub's configuration.

 ## HAProxy with a sub-path

-In case you already have a site, and you want Gitea to share the domain name, you can setup HAProxy to serve Gitea under a sub-path by adding the following to you HAProxy configuration:
+In case you already have a site, and you want RIA Hub to share the domain name, you can setup HAProxy to serve RIA Hub under a sub-path by adding the following to you HAProxy configuration:

 ```
 frontend http-in